The Mummy (1959 film): Production

-Filming occurred at Bray Studios in Berkshire.
+Filming took place at Bray Film Studios in Berkshire.
 Originally the scenes of Kharis's tongue being cut out and shotgun demise were more graphic, but were trimmed for the British censor.

 In the video, Flesh and Blood: The Hammer Heritage of Horror, Peter Cushing says he suggested the scene in which he drives a spear through the mummy.
 He was inspired by the pre-release poster (see image above) which shows the mummy with a shaft of light passing through it.

-A fibreglass replica of a sarcophagus created for the film is in the collection of the Perth Museum and Art Gallery.
+A fibreglass replica of a sarcophagus created for the film is in the collection of the Perth Art Gallery.

 Critical reception

 Drive-in advertisement from 1959 for The Mummy and co-feature, Curse of the Undead.

 The Monthly Film Bulletin of the UK wrote: "More glamorously photographed than ever, Hammer's latest excursion into nineteenth century macabre fantasy is weighed down by wordy historical exposition, flashbacks to ancient Egyptian burial ceremonies and a resultant slackening in pace".
 Howard Thompson of The New York Times thought that the film was "woodenly directed" and "should have been better".
 Variety wrote that the film was "excellently executed" in all technical departments, and while there was "little of actual newness" to the plot, the film "carries the type of action expected, and while chiller aspects aren't too pronounced they're sufficient to those who want to find them".
 Harrison's Reports called it "a fairly good picture of its kind, produced on a more lavish scale than its predecessors and enhanced by Technicolor photography".

 The Hammer Story: The Authorised History of Hammer Films wrote of the film: "Structurally little more than a string of picturesque and nice-lit killings, The Mummy's melancholic presentation and romantic undertow grants it a certain atmosphere which elevates this bandaged brute far beyond its cinematic predecessors".

 It currently holds a positive 92% "Fresh" on film review aggregate website Rotten Tomatoes based on 12 reviews.

 Nina Wilcox Putnam, co-writer of the original 1932 Universal Mummy film, was highly critical of the Hammer adaption, writing in a letter to Time magazine: "This disgusting English remake was done without my knowledge or consent, and it has been a terrible shock at the age of 75, to find such a work attributed to me, however wrongly and by indirection".